Declares a storage location of a specified data type and names the location so that it can be referenced.

 The area of the circle is: 3.14159

-You can use the %TYPE attribute to declare an object that has the same data type as the previously declared variable or column, without a need to know the type.
+You can use %TYPE to declare an object that has the same data type as a previously declared variable or column (without knowing the data type).

 The data type of the referenced database column can be unknown.